pretis/flexpret/README.md

 RISC-V Compiler
 --------------------------------------------------------------------------------
 We use the RISC-V GCC compiler, see [riscv.org](http://riscv.org/) for installation instructions.
+The latest version is not currently supported, use revision 4806a4a74e82fd393ce8b9f3ea49d7675204d090 of riscv-tools.

 Once installed, uncomment `#include $(TESTS_DIR)/tests.mk`.
 This line is commented out so the Makefile doesn't try to compile by default.